-A guest blog post by Maryam Abdul-Kareem, SRC Consultant
+A guest blog post by Maryam Abdul-Kareem, former RTF consultant

 The summit provided tips and tools to increase one’s daily mental and physical wellness and health, especially in the face of trauma.
 The itinerary included an exploration of how explored how crucial it is for community members to find culturally competent therapists or counselors.
 Finding professionals who are able to take into account the oppressive systems in which many of us live and the ways in which that also presents somatically is important in one’s health and wellness efforts.